mwunsch/handlebars.scala/README.md

 This project began as an attempt to learn Scala and to experiment with Scala's [Parser Combinators](http://www.scala-lang.org/api/current/index.html#scala.util.parsing.combinator.Parsers) in an attempt to get handlebars.js templates working in Scala.

+## Installation

+If you're using SBT you can add this line to your build.sbt file.

+    libraryDependencies += "com.gilt" %% "handlebars" % "1.0.0"

+## Usage

 Given a template:

     val template = """